 - Pan – Flat surface under head.
 Good for low profile items.

 - Truss – Features a large washer surface for greater holding power

-- Round – Broad head and gives strength of a washer.
+- Round – Broadhead and gives the strength of a washer.

 - Hex – Has a hex shape head with good surface coverage